lpsinger/userguide/glossary.rst

     BNS range
-        A figure of merit to describe the sensitivity of a gravitational-wave detector to compact binary mergers, defined as the average luminosity distance at which the merger of two 1.4 :math:`M_\odot` neutron stars that would be detectable with a signal to noise ratio of 8.
+        A figure of merit to describe the sensitivity of a gravitational-wave detector to :term:`BNS` mergers, defined as the average luminosity distance at which the merger of two 1.4 :math:`M_\odot` objects would be detectable with a signal to noise ratio of 8.
 Seel also :term:`Burst range`.

     Burst range
         A figure of merit to describe the sensitivity of a gravitational-wave